NextGen Food Robotics Announce - GuruFocus.com

 Cautionary Note on Forward-Looking Information

 This press release contains certain forward-looking statements within the meaning of applicable securities laws with respect to the Company.
-These forward-looking statements generally are identified by words such as "believe," "project," "expect," "anticipate," "estimate," "intend," "strategy," "future," "opportunity," "plan," "may," "should," "will," "would," and similar expressions and in this news release include statements respecting: the Offering and the intended use of proceeds from the Offering; and the Extension, the terms thereof and the services to be provided pursuant thereto.
+These forward-looking statements generally are identified by words such as "believe," "project," "expect," "anticipate," "estimate," "intend," "strategy," "future," "opportunity," "plan," "may," "should," "will," "would," and similar expressions and in this news release include statements respecting the Company's intention to secure and retrofit a new facility, the Company's retrofitting activities at its current facility and the Company's planned expansion of operations across Canada.
 Although the Company believes that the expectations and assumptions on which such forward-looking statements and information are based are reasonable, undue reliance should not be placed on the forward-looking statements and information because the Company can give no assurance that they will prove to be correct.
 Since forward-looking statements and information address future events and conditions, by their very nature they involve inherent risks and uncertainties.
 Many factors could cause actual future events to differ materially from the forward-looking statements in this press release.
 The forward-looking statements included in this news release are expressly qualified by this cautionary statement.
 The forward-looking statements and information contained in this news release are made as of the date hereof and the Company undertakes no obligation to update publicly or revise any forward-looking statements or information, whether as a result of new information, future events or otherwise, unless so required by applicable laws.

 Neither the Neo Exchange nor IIROC accepts responsibility for the adequacy or accuracy of this press release.